openSUSE-Rust/obs-service-cargo/README.md

 ### No dependencies

 We have updated the behaviour of this tool.
-If there are no dependencies then we will ship a vendored tarball from either methods with no `vendor` directory inside.
+If there are no dependencies then we will ship a vendored tarball from either methods with the **vendor** method having no `vendor` directory inside.
 However, we will ship the `Cargo.lock` for both methods.
 The only difference would be the **registry** method still having the cached registry located at `$CARGO_HOME/registry` where `CARGO_HOME` is a directory pointing to the directory joined with `.cargo`.